Middle School

 Service Projects – Middle school students serve the community and share their faith through regular service projects.

-Community Events – School movie nights, ice skating, pool/lake parties, and the eighth grade dance are much anticipated events.
+Community Events – Dodgeball and Pizza nights, Seasonal Tailgates, Ice Skating, Lake Days, and the eighth grade dance are much anticipated events.

 Expanding Horizons Through Travel, Teambuilding, and Service